alastairbulloch/wordlepy/README.md

 general strategy that I have been using to guess the daily wordles.

 1. Use a good starting word with high entropy.
-1. Eliminate words that contain certain characters
+1. Eliminate words that contain certain characters.
-2. Include words that contain certain characters
+2. Include words that contain certain characters.
-3. Eliminate words based on what we know about the locations of characters e.g. where they do and do not occur
+3. Eliminate words based on what we know about the locations of characters e.g. where they do and do not occur.

-You can swap the dictionary used for another language if it's in the same format (JSON) as the default used in this project i.e. the Webster's Unabridged English Dictionary.
-As long as it is recognised by the Python method `isalpha`.
+You can swap the dictionary used for another language if it's in the same format (JSON) as the default used in this project e.g. the Webster's Unabridged English Dictionary.

+As long as characters in the words are recognised by the Python method `isalpha()` and regex, it should work.
+It can also be used with longer words than 5 letters by using the `length` argument.

 ## Installation
 This project requires Python 3.9 installing or a virtual environment that uses Python 3.9.
 It uses the native modules